-The Water JPI SRIA has been produced by Research and Innovation Funding Programmes representing 88% of the European National Public investments in these topics.
+The foresight document used to identify topics for the Horizon 2020 Societal Challenge 5 Work Programme is the Water JPI Strategic Research and Innovation Agenda (SRIA)1.
+The Water JPI covers a wide range of water challenges, focusing on ecosystems, citizens, industry, the bio-economy and closing the water cycle gap.
+This document has been produced by Research and Innovation Funding Programmes representing 88% of the European National Public investments in these topics.
 This wide representation of programmes and topics leads to priority setting in different thematic areas.
 Considering the identified remaining challenges, Horizon 2020 Work Programme 2018-2020 should cover the different scales (see Table 1).